dylandoamaral/qush/README.md

 qush is my own CLI to add, commit and push in one line.

+## Why use it ?

+- it helps you to push a commit faster  (one single line instead of three)
+- it helps you to push a commit cleaner (a preset system to write consistent commits)

 ## Why this project

 - because I was bored